Living With Crohn Disease (cont.)

 Living with Crohn's Disease - Stress

-What steps or therapies have you found helpful in coping the the stress of living with Crohn's disease?
+What steps or therapies have you found helpful in coping with the stress of living with Crohn's disease?

 Living with Crohn's Disease - Being Diagnosed